AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 ## Creating a database user for MBI {#database}

-The process for creating a database user will vary depending on the database type you're connecting.
+The process for creating a database user will vary depending on the database type you are connecting.
 To see the instructions for each database type, click the links below.

 * [Microsoft SQL](../data-analyst/importing-data/integrations/microsoft-sql-server.md)
 * [MongoDB](../data-analyst/importing-data/integrations/databases-via-a-vpn.md)